- azelaic acid

 For external use only.

-Care must be taken when using Skinoren Cream to avoid contact with the eyes, mouth and other mucous membranes, and patients should be instructed accordingly (see Section 5.3 Preclinical safety data).
+Care should be taken when using Skinoren Cream to avoid contact with the eyes, mouth and other mucous membranes, and patients should be instructed accordingly (see Section 5.3 Preclinical safety data).
 In the event of accidental contact, the eyes, mouth and/or affected mucous membranes should be washed with large amounts of water.
 If eye irritation persists, patients should consult a physician.
 The hands should be washed after each application of Skinoren Cream.

 Worsening of asthma in patients treated with azelaic acid has been reported rarely during post-marketing surveillance.